-Applicants must be authorized to work in the U.S. or authorized to legally remain in Hawaii if they are not U.S. citizens.
+Applicants must be authorized to work in Ecuador or authorized to legally remain in Ecuador if they are not a citizen.
 International applicants will be considered, but it is the responsibility of the applicant to acquire necessary visas and documentation.
 The date range for the field work is July – September, and the application deadline is April 1.
 If you would like to volunteer in the office to assist with data management, please contact us anytime.

 Interested candidates should submit an application with the following:

-Send the above items as email attachments (PDF preferred) to [email protected] with “Internship Application” in subject line.
-Please: NO phone calls or drop-in visits!
+Send the above items as email attachments to [email protected] with “PWF Volunteer Application” in the subject line.

 Barbara Nainiger | May – August 2018